5hubham6/Github-to-Blog-Post-Agent/README.md

 # GitHub to Blog Agent

-Had the idea to automatically convert GitHub repos into blog posts using AI - seemed like a good way to document projects without manually writing everything.
-Started simple but ended up adding multiple AI providers and a modern frontend along the way.
+Was thinking about writing a blog post for one of my projects and realized I was just going to describe what the code already shows.
+Figured AI could probably do this better and faster than me manually writing everything out.
+Started as a simple script but kept adding features as I needed them.

 ## What it does